nauam/Courses/docs/manual/document-format-reference/job-v20.md

 rd jobs load -p project --file /path/to/jobs.xml
 ```

-QW Control job definitions can be dumped and saved to a file via
+Rundeck job definitions can be dumped and saved to a file via
 rd jobs list command:

 ```bash